deathworlders/online/content/books/deathworlders/chapter-12-only-human.md

 Already it was moving, abandoning the force-dock maneuver and trying to gain distance enough to raise its shields and accelerate, but it was too late.
 Exactly what kind of weapon it was that tore the Alpha's vessel apart was unclear, but the side evaporated in a cloud of pulverised armour and metal scraps, and air pressure did the rest, bursting the ship and practically ripping it in half.
 Thirty-four Hunters, including the Alpha itself, briefly broadcast their dismay and fear across the brood network before fading.

-The Beta - now the new Alpha - hooked its neural implants directly into its ship's controls and analysed the situation.
+The Beta---now the new Alpha---hooked its neural implants directly into its ship's controls and analysed the situation.
 There were five of them.
 The craft were of a strange size, somewhat larger than a fighter or shuttle, but smaller than the next largest conventional class of military vessel.
 And they were *fast*, apparently blessed with a generous ratio of thrust to mass.

 They were also alarmingly difficult to get a target lock on.
 Active sensors seemed to slide off their hulls like water off a greasy metal plate, and the ships themselves were small and agile, a combination which made securing a solid fix on their exact location at any given time as much a matter of luck and guesswork as of letting the sensors work.
-All were clearly being flown by experienced and exceptional pilots - their transversal velocity was high and their movements were coordinated so that if one of the remaining Hunter ships maneuvered to minimise its vulnerability to one attacker, another would be perfectly placed to rake it as it turned.
+All were clearly being flown by experienced and exceptional pilots---their transversal velocity was high and their movements were coordinated so that if one of the remaining Hunter ships maneuvered to minimise its vulnerability to one attacker, another would be perfectly placed to rake it as it turned.

 +<*Statement; concern*> These are not the tactics of Prey…+